 The Redskins received even more criticism when they requested a joint committee to review the medical records and care that Williams received.

-The Redskins launched the investigation just a few days after Williams’ comments even though they had known about the surgery
+The Redskins launched the investigation just a few days after Williams’ comments even though they had known about the surgery months prior.

 This led the NFL Players Association to release a statement supporting Williams and accusing the NFL Network of spreading “misinformation” about the circumstances.
 Williams himself even said that he has “no trust” in the Redskins’ organization.

 The role of team doctors, and whether or not they have the players’ best interest in mind, has come under much scrutiny over the past few weeks.
 A separate incident, involving former Jets offensive guard Kelechi Osemele, also raised a number of eyebrows.

 The Jets felt that Osemele could play through his torn labrum despite three different doctors stating that he needed season-ending shoulder surgery.
 Osemele threatened legal action against the Jets for medical malpractice, and the Jets eventually released him after he got the surgery without team approval.

 Given that football has the lowest average career length of any of the major sports, it is even more important that each player takes extreme caution when it comes to injuries.